oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/6-review-bootstrap-and-javascript/review-bootstrap-and-javascript.md

     ![Index HTML page](images/index-html-page.png)

     This page acts as the "landing page" for the user.
-When the user is first welcomed, there is copy related to the product/service.
+When a user arrives, they'll first see a description related to the product/service.
 Notice the Jinja here as well.
 Recall how "block content" works in concert with the `base.html` page.
 The HTML on this `index.html` page will "extend" the `base` page (i.e. `{% extends "base.html" %}`), while still displaying the `index.html` page.
 And since the `navbar` is included in the `base` page, it will display here as well.

     Further down, you will see `{{ lvmap | safe }}`, this allows us to pass in the Folium map (which was created in our `app.py` file).
-We use the "safe" filter to indicate that this should <i>not</i> be escaped, should there be a case where automatic escaping is enabled.
+We use the "safe" filter to indicate that this should <i>not</i> be escaped, should there be a case where automatic escaping is <u>`enabled`</u>.
 Otherwise, we run the risk of our map not rendering.

-    Finally, you'll see a button (surrounded by the blue box), which when clicked, will take the user to the `orderform.html` page.
+    Finally, you'll see the line `<a href=`<u>`"/orderform"`</u>`class="btn btn-outline-primary">Purchase Day Passes!</a>` (surrounded by the blue box in the image), which when clicked, will take the user to the `orderform.html` page.

 4. `orderform.html`